Contents

 How to write alt text for informative images

 Informative images convey information beyond page text.
 The content wouldn't be complete without these images.
-To discover their purpose, cover the image with your hand and read page content.
+To discover their purpose, cover the image with your hand and read page content, or imagine someone is reading the document out to you.
 Is anything missing?
 This is what should be in the alt text.

 Several types of images tend to be informative: